 - Showcase simple ways your company is helping people in your target audience

-- Humanize your brand with fun content that’s full of personality and puts your real-life team front and center (like our article on remote team building)
+- Humanize your brand with fun content that’s full of personality and puts your real-life team front and center

 - Give away special extras such as temporary free or reduced-price access to premium features and services that will help your customers